nx-gamepad/.github/profile/README.md

 - **Community engagement** - Found a bug, have a feature request, or ideas for improvements?
 Please feel free to read our [code of conduct](../CODE_OF_CONDUCT.md) and create an issue on one of the repositories.

-- **Developer contribution** - Interested in fixing bugs, adding features, improving documentation, or testing integrations?
+- **Developer contribution** - Interested in fixing bugs, adding functionality, improving documentation, or testing integrations?
 Check out our [contributing guide](../CONTRIBUTING.md) on how to get started.

 - **Business partnership** - Planning to integrate nx Gamepad into your game or platform?
 We welcome collaborations that ensure compatibility and enhance user experiences across platforms.